jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 18.05.2024:v0.71
 * Added SGB profiles for Alleyway, Baseball, Dr. Mario, Game Boy Wars, Kaeru no Tame, Kirbys Dream Land, Mario and Yoshi,Qix,Tennis,X,Yakyuman,Yoshi
-(note: not all of these are compatible, but it almost completes the built in SGB maps that were included in the SGB hardware; future core updates may improve compatibilty)
+(note: not all of these are compatible, but it almost completes the built-in SGB maps that were included in the SGB hardware; future core updates may improve compatibility)
 * Added AP profiles for Alleyway, Baseball, Dr. Mario
 * Added bluetooth library to the emulator, this has a fairly substantial memory cost and will be disabled until ready for deployment; made inclusion of the BLE code optional when compiling.
 * Added initial hooks for gamepad support.